 - Store your gear safely

-- Pack your gear thoughtfully when traveling
+- Pack your gear thoughtfully when travelling

 Rinse your gear with fresh water